+Table 14: REGISTER packet

-The REGISTER message is sent by a client to a GW for requesting a topic id value for the included topic name.
-It is also sent by a GW to inform a client about the topic id value it has assigned to the included topic name.
+The REGISTER packet is sent by a client to a GW for requesting a topic alias value for the included topic name.
+It is also sent by a GW to inform a client about the topic alias value it has assigned to the included topic name.
 Its format is illustrated in Table 14:

-Length and MsgType: see Section 5.2.
+Length & Packet Type

+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
+Please refer to figure 3.1.2 for a detailed description.

+Topic Alias

-TopicId: if sent by a client, it is coded 0x0000 and is not relevant; if sent by a GW, it contains the topic id value assigned to the topic name included in the Topic Name field;
+If sent by a client, it is coded 0x0000 and is not relevant; if sent by a GW, it contains the topic alias value assigned to the topic name included in the Topic Name field;

+Packet Id

-MsgId: should be coded such that it can be used to identify the corresponding REGACK message.
+Should be coded such that it can be used to identify the corresponding REGACK packet.

+Topic Name

-TopicName: contains the topic name.
+Contains the fully qualified topic name.

 REGACK